AbuTalha3/Rock-Climbing-Competition-Fixture/README.md

 # 📖 Portfolio-Setup <a name="about-project"></a>

-This is the mobile size web page project, it tests more on Git, GitHub, GitHub Workflow and Linters.
+This is the mobile-size web page project, it tests more on Git, GitHub, GitHub Workflow, and Linters.

-*[Portfolio-Setup]* is a HTML CSS project
+*[Portfolio-Setup]* is an HTML CSS project

 ## 🛠 Built With <a name="built-with"></a>